csc-training/hpc-python/docs/mooc/python-and-performance/setting-environment.md

 5. You should now see **HPC Python** image listed in VirtualBox.
 You can start it either by double clicking it or via the `Start` button.
 ![Start virtual machine](img src=https://ugc.futurelearn.com/uploads/assets/ff/da/ffda9341-9c0b-4e05-b149-a2da397cf688.png "Start virtual machine")
-6. The system should now boot up and greet you with the login screen
+6. The system should now boot up.
+Once you are greeted with a login screen, log in with the following credentials:
-     - Log in with user `Monty Python` and password `hpc1python`
+     - username: `Monty Python`
+     - password: `hpc1python`
 ![Log in](https://ugc.futurelearn.com/uploads/assets/68/93/68930db0-c0e0-4ed5-bb9e-105557b7e96e.png "Log in")